Paula of Rome: Pilgrimage

 A year after the death of her husband, Paula pursued a pilgrimage to tour all of the holy sites, traveling with large entourages of both men and women including her daughter Eustochium and Jerome himself.
-Paula could undertake this voyage due to her widow status which left her a significant fortune allowing her exemption from remarriage.
-Additionally, having had a male heir and two married daughters provided supplementary financial insurance.
+Paula could undertake this voyage due to her widow status which left her a significant fortune, and the important fact that she had given birth to a healthy male heir and that two of her daughters had married aristocrats, allowing her exemption from remarriage and giving her what a researcher called "ascetic freedom".
 Her travels are documented by Jerome in his later writing addressed to Eustochium which discusses how Paula participated in the environments they toured.
 He discusses that Paula exemplified an intimate and emotional connection with the sights, experiencing visual vividness of biblical events at each locale.
 Concluding her journey, Paula decided to remain in Bethlehem to develop a monastery and spiritual retreat with Jerome.